Pruthvi-Sanghavi/sorting_algorithms/README.md

 # SortingAlgoVisualizer
-Visualization of the sorting algorithms #sorting
+Visualization of the sorting algorithms.